whidl/whidl/README.md

 ## Documentation

-In-progress documentation is at [whidl.github.io/whidl](https://whidl.github.io/whidl).
+In-progress documentation is at [whidl.io](https://whidl.io/.
 The docs source is the `docs` directory in this repository.
-The documentation can be read locally by using `mdbook serve`, or on GitHub codespaces `mdbook serve --hostname 0.0.0.0`.

-The documentation at whidl.github.io/whidl is updated by any push to the `main` branch that changes files in `doc/**`.

-### Adding a documentation page

-1. Add the `.mdx` file to `docs/src`.
-2. Add a route in `index.tsx`.
-3. Add a Nav entry in `nav.tsx`.
+See `docs/README.md` for more information.

 ## Using whidl to synthesize ROMs for the CS 314 Toy ARM computer